Appreciation

 Leasehold

-First time buyers purchasing a leasehold property are only acquiring a lease from the owner for a right to occupy the property, and not the property itself.
+a leasehold property are legally only acquiring a lease from the owner for a right to occupy the property, and not the property itself.
 Typically when the lease expires the property will return to the owner, however it is possible to apply for an extension to a lease.

 Mortgage

-A special type of loan that enables buyers to pay for their new home.
-Mortgages make home ownership available to the masses.
+A special type of loan that enables buyers to pay for their new home over an agreed term.

 Repayments